synamaxmusic/sinistar/README.md

 Every once in a while I have to change local labels into global ones in order for the code to build at all, but I try to avoid this as much as possible.

+Note that not all local label changes have been marked with ```;;Fixme was:``` comments as it would be too many to add and can clutter up the code.

 ### BSO Syntax

 Thankfully, I found some [documentation](https://www.pagetable.com/docs/cbmasm/cy6502.txt) for another [missing BSO assembler](https://www.pagetable.com/?p=1538#fn:1) that explains some of the syntax and expressions used in the original Sinistar source code.
 Here are some important ones to point out: